Connoropolous/hrea-dashboard/README.md

-# HoloREA Network Dashboard
+# hREA Network Dashboard

-Make sure you're running a holo-rea `full_suite` happ.
+Make sure you're running an hREA `full_suite` happ.

 Double check that this value in package.json `scripts -> start` command is right, in terms of the port number for your AppWebsocket on the Holochain runtime: